Father Yod: Source Family

-Baker left Yogi Bhajan in the late 1960s and created his own philosophy based on Western mystery tradition.
-Changing his name to Father Yod and Ya Ho Wha, Baker became the patriarch of a commune of young people, who considered him their spiritual father.
-The group, known as the Source Family, lived together in a Hollywood Hills mansion in Los Feliz (the former Chandler estate, built in 1914 for Harry Chandler) and was supported by the earnings of the restaurant, which grossed $10,000 a day during its peak popularity.
+Baker parted ways with Yogi Bhajan in the late 1960s and created his own philosophy based on Western esotericism.
+Changing his name to Father Yod or Ya Ho Wha, Baker became the patriarch of a commune of young people who considered him their spiritual father.
+Known as the Source Family, the group lived together in a mansion in Los Feliz built for publisher Harry Chandler and was supported by the earnings of the restaurant, which grossed $10,000 a day during its peak popularity.

-Some of the doctrines of the Source Family were kept secret; however, they generally adopted a way of life that promoted natural health, organic vegetarian diets, communal living and utopian ideals.
-Father Yod/Ya Ho Wha had a core communal group of 150 people living in Los Feliz.
-He as Father Yod and Ya Ho Wha had 14 wives and three children.
-His wives were named Makushla, Isis, Astral, Heaven, Prism, Aquariana, Harvest Moon, Galaxy, Lovely, Paralda, Hypatia, Tantalayo and Venus, with Robin (now Ahom) forming the group.
-His children were Tau, Buttercup and Yod.
+Some of the doctrines of the Source Family were kept secret; however, they generally adopted a way of life that promoted health, organic vegetarian diets, communal living, free love, and utopian ideals.
+Father Yod had a core communal group of 150 people living in Los Feliz, and he had a "harem" of fourteen women, with whom he had three children.

+Music

+Father Yod led Ya Ho Wha 13, a band composed of himself and other Source Family members which recorded several albums of mostly-improvised psychedelic rock.

 Death

 On December 26, 1974, the Source Family sold their restaurant and moved to Hawaii.
-On August 25, 1975, despite having no previous hang gliding experience, Yod decided that he would go hang gliding.
-Yod used a hang glider to leap off a 1300 ft cliff on the eastern shore of Oahu.
-He crash-landed on the beach, suffering no external injuries, but was unable to move and died nine hours later.
+On August 25, 1975, Yod went hang gliding off a 1300 ft cliff on the eastern shore of Oʻahu, despite having no previous hang gliding experience.
+He crash-landed on the beach; he suffered no external injuries, but was unable to move and died nine hours later.
 He was 53 years old.
 The Source Family refers to this day as "Black Monday".
-After three days of vigil, Yod was cremated and his ashes put to rest at Lanikai Beach in Hawaii.
+After a three-day vigil, Yod was cremated and his ashes put to rest at Lanikai Beach on Oʻahu.